 Day 6 – Walking up Ronas Hill: Shetland’s highest peak

-Today we head into the most northerly part of Mainland Shetland, climbing through an Arctic landscape to the summit of Ronas Hill, Shetland’s highest peak at 450 metres.
-This is a great place to look for mountain hares in their natural environment.
+Today we head north from our hotel and cross the narrow isthmus of Mavis Grind to Northmavine – a northern peninsula of Shetland.
+Here we walk through an Arctic landscape to the summit of Ronas Hill, Shetland’s highest peak at 450 metres.
 (B, L, D)

 Day 7 – Coastal Walk on St Ninian’s Isle

-Back in South Mainland we head over the tombolo to St. Ninian’s Isle for great views out to the island of Foula, before heading into Lerwick for a short walk around The Knab.
+This morning we drive to southern Shetland and walk across a beautiful sandy tombolo that connects to St. Ninian’s Isle for great views out to the island of Foula.
+Afterwards we head back into Lerwick for a short walk around The Knab before the trip ends again at the ferry terminal.
 (B, L)

 Prices and Dates

 88 people viewed this trip in the last week